302cu/ETL-SQL-Script-for-Credit-Card-Approval/README.md

 ### Percentage Calculations

-- **Objective:** Calculate percentages for various attributes such as gender, realty ownership, and income levels.
+- **Objective:** Calculate percentages for various attributes, such as gender, realty ownership, and income levels.

 ### Data Enrichment